-As my cousin Ali (Real Name withheld for security purposes) peered out from under the tarp covering thirty refugees piled inside the pickup truck bed, he could see the lights of the Turkish border lighting the night sky.
-Scrambling away from the vehicle and into the mountains, Daniel winced at the dust flying from bullets slicing the ground around him.
-His face turned pale as he noticed a wailing mother mourn her daughter’s death.
+As my cousin Ali (real name withheld for security purposes) peered out from under the tarp covering thirty refugees piled inside the pickup truck bed, he could see the lights of the Turkish border lighting the night sky.
+Suddenly, flashes peppered the darkness, with clouds of dust spitting into his face.
+Scrambling away from the vehicle and into the mountains, Ali winced at the whistling bullets shredding the ground around him.
+Hiding behind a rock under the moonlight, his face turned pale as he saw a wailing mother mourn her daughter’s death.

 Ali was taken with the remaining survivors to a fortress built under a mountain called 'Máh-Ku', or “Where is the Moon?”.

 This city was the same location where one of our Faith’s Twin Prophets, the Báb, was imprisoned from 1847-1848.

 To this day, the Iranian government keeps a list of Baha'i's in Iran, monitoring the whereabouts of thousands even while they shop for groceries.
 During the two decades after the 1979 Revolution, over 200 Baha'i's were executed by the Iranian Government.
 Most were members of local or national Baha'i institutions.
 Some were kidnapped off the streets or from raids on homes only to never to be seen again or shot by a firing squad.
 Widows were pressured to reimburse the government for the price of the bullets that riddled their husbands’ bodies.
 Others have been held in solitary confinement for extended periods.

 My rare gatherings with family members, who had been tortured or locked in solitary confinement, assume a more somber tone when everyone understands we may never see each other again.